viastolfi/blw/README.md

 3. Build the blw executable
 4. Configure i3/Sway window rules (if applicable)

+### Manual

+If you want to manually download and set this up you can follows the different steps of the `build.sh` file

+If there is any platform dependant error while building the project, you can refer to the `Makefile` and add raylib downloading for it. \
+Do not hesitate to make a PR of it, I will review it with pleasure.

 ## License

 This project uses raylib which is licensed under the zlib/libpng license.
 See `raylib-5.5_linux_amd64/LICENSE` for details.